zcy421593/co_proxy/README.md

 # CoProxy
 CoProxy is a light weigth http proxy server implement with coroutine.
 ### develement status
-the basis functions is ok, but some memory leaks now and not full tested.
+the basis functions is ok, no memory leaks now. no full unit tested.
 ### Features
 * dns merge query
 * dns cache